Richardaeld/Fat_Racoon_Kitchen/README.md

 of home cooks and their recipes in an intuitive search engine will be a boon to home chefs everywhere.
 It helps newer chefs see that not every recipe has to be complicated or convoluted.

-For our users just searching for a recipe, we ovver several different search methods for them to find what they are looking for.
+For our users just searching for a recipe, we offer several different search methods for them to find what they are looking for.
 Users can search our data base by chef, feature ingredient, or name from our search engine.
-The front page also off 4 other methods for users to browse the Fat Raccoon's recipes: by 'Lazy Favorites', 'Grandparent Classics', all of the Fat Raccoon's personal recipes. and search by feature.
+The front page also off 4 other methods for users to browse the Fat Raccoon's recipes: by 'Lazy Favorites', 'Grandparent Classics', all of the Fat Raccoon's personal recipes, and search by feature.

 <!-- We offer a brief home cooking fundamental section, this section can help home chefs make the best of what they have on hand to cook.  -->
 <!-- Users can search recipes by feature ingredient to find that one recipe that they want to try.
 This can be accomplished through the use of our search bar or by searching through our recipe
 database. -->
-Finally, for those chef's submitting recipes, we offer a place to put in a name, time, picture, brief recipe description, ingredients and steps.
+For those chef's submitting recipes, we offer a place to put in a name, time, picture, brief recipe description, ingredients and steps.
 This allows someone to easily keep track of a recipe and share it with others.
 Additionally, if the Fat Raccoon finds these recipes appropiate they can add the tags of 'lazy favorite' or 'grandparent classic' to the users recipe.

 Cooking has more meaning than just preparing food.
 For many it is a connection to your history or life experience.
 We encourage our users to give us a little meta information in the recipes they submit.
 Let us help preserve a little of ourselves in a recipe.
 Its important to us and to those that submitted it.
 From a family recipe to this is all I could afford in college, let us know!

+**Disclaimer** This site has some 3rd party recipes in it.
+Those recipes are documentmented as such in their recipe description section.

 # UX
 ## Goals